 - a jail term (whichever is applicable).

-Note that a judge may even award expungement if a party violates a probation term.
+Note that a judge may even award expungement if you violate a probation term.

-A conviction under this statute may adversely affect a defendant’s gun rights.
+A conviction under this statute may adversely affect your gun rights.

 California law says that it is illegal for convicted felons to: